f5devcentral/f5-fast-core/docs/api.md

     });
 ```

+> **Note:** If the example above were saved in a file named simpleLoading.js, then you could run it from the CLI with this command: `node simpleLoading.js`

 If a `Template` has been serialized to JSON (e.g., to send in an HTTP request), it can be deserialized with `Template.fromJson()`:

 ```javascript